Edit

 Add incident tags

-You can add custom tags to an incident, for example to flag a group of incidents with a common characteristic.
-You can later filter the incident queue for all incidents that contain a specific tag.
+Custom tags add information to lend context to an incident.
+For example, a tag can label a group of incidents with a common characteristic.
+Tags are a criteria for filtering, so you can later filter the incident queue for all incidents that contain a specific tag.
+To apply a tag to an incident:

 An incident can have system tags and/or custom tags with certain color backgrounds.
 Custom tags use the white background while system tags typically use red or black background colors.
 System tags identify the following in an incident: